Erlton/Stampede station

-The station serves industrial areas of Manchester Industrial and is at the south entrance of Stampede Park, the site of the Calgary Stampede.
-It serves as an alternate access to the park and is often favored by riders wishing to avoid the crowds at Victoria Park/Stampede.
+The station serves the neighborhood of Erlton and the south entrance of Stampede Park, the site of the Calgary Stampede.
+It serves as an alternate access to the park and is often favoured by riders wishing to avoid the crowds at Victoria Park/Stampede.

 In 2005, the station registered an average of 1,700 boardings per weekday.

 As part of Calgary Transit's plan to introduce four-car trains, Erlton/Stampede has had its platform extended to the south and can now handle four-car trains.
 Construction took place and the south grade-level access was temporarily closed from July 29 – December 7, 2011.

+Advertisement campaign

+The station was featured in a Calgary Transit advertisement campaign that ran throughout 2022 and 2023, advertising the MyFare app.